Robust-to-Dynamics Optimization: Introduction

 RDO problems can naturally be categorized depending on the type of optimization problem considered in (\ref{eq:opt.input}) and the type of dynamics considered in (\ref{eq:dynamics.input}).
 A list of some possible combinations is given in the table below.

-The entries marked with a star are those that we study in this paper (in the discrete time case).
+\aaa{This framework can be even further generalized by considering optimization problems with ``dynamical system constraints'' (see Section~\ref{sec:opt.with.DS}).
+In this paper, we focus on RDO problems where the mathematical program is a linear program and the dynamical system is discrete and either a known linear map, or an uncertain linear map that can change over time.
+The second case subsumes some uncertain nonlinear dynamics that are not time-varying as well.}

 As is made evident above, RDO is at the juncture between optimization and dynamical systems, and as such, has some commonalities with literature in both areas.
 On the optimization side, RDO comes closest to the area of robust optimization and on the dynamical systems side, it has connections to the theory of invariant sets.
 We describe the links between these areas in more detail below.